seanmcg93/Sensor_data_collection/README.md

 - **Scalability:** Easily add new sensors and corresponding tables in the database for real-time tracking.

 ## Technical Specifications

 ### Frontend
-- **Technologies:** HTML, CSS, JavaScript (React.js or similar framework) for the web app interface.
 - **Data Visualization:** **Metabase** for easy dashboard creation and real-time sensor data visualization.
 - **Real-Time Updates:** WebSockets or alternative technology for live data streaming.

 ### Backend
+- **Technologies:** Python is used to run the sensor code and write to the database.
 - **Database:** PostgreSQL to store sensor data.
 - **Data Hosting:** Sensor data is hosted locally on the Raspberry Pi, while Metabase is set up to visualize this data on the web app.
 - **Metabase Setup:** Metabase is connected to PostgreSQL to generate interactive reports and dashboards.